austercym/hermod-bottomline-fps/sample/README.md

 This is a sample app that can send an receive a message from the Bottomline simulator.

+WARNING:
-WARNING: The code is ugly.
+- The code is ugly.
 Sorry!
-Hardcoded message is incorrect (
+- Hardcoded message is incorrect.
-Receiving not tested yet!
+- Receiving not tested yet!
 Working on that... (it seems that we have the wrong queue name)

 # HOW I RUN IT
 Probably not the best way but: